It started with about one hundred applications from all over the country, even a few mailed in from other countries.

 Grasping my paw, the candidate replied, “Nice to meet you, Jocelyn.
 I read your blog.”

-By the time she finished working the rest of the table, I’d managed to pull my jaw off the conference table and explain to several of my highly-curious fellow committee members that, yes, I do have a blog, but it’s not something I publicize at all.
+By the time she finished working the rest of the table, I’d managed to pull my jaw off the conference table and explain to several of my highly-curious fellow committee members that, yes, I do have a blog, but it’s not something I publicize at work.

 Then I tried to recall for a minute if I’ve ever written a post about my vagina.